 Terroir – A word in the wine world where you have to judge your audience before you start discussing terroir.
 Pick the wrong time or place and you could end up with a reputation for pomposity, verbiage and downright pretension.
+Read on to find more about our luxury experience at the K Bar.

 In the right circumstances though, it’s the only word that works.
 The one that fits when nothing else would.
 The wine world’s shorthand for je ne sais quoi.
 A poetic catch-all applied to the vague, but inherently trusted collection of environmental factors, farming practices and soil types that can make the grapes grown in one square metre of soil exponentially more expensive than those grown in a neighbouring patch.